BeezyInc/javascript/README.md

     ```

   <a name="commas--dangling"></a><a name="19.2"></a>
-  - [19.2](#commas--dangling) Additional trailing comma: **Yup.** eslint: [`comma-dangle`](http://eslint.org/docs/rules/comma-dangle.html) jscs: [`requireTrailingComma`](http://jscs.info/rule/requireTrailingComma)
+  - [19.2](#commas--dangling) Additional trailing comma: Nope eslint: [`comma-dangle`](http://eslint.org/docs/rules/comma-dangle.html) jscs: [`requireTrailingComma`](http://jscs.info/rule/requireTrailingComma)

     > Why?
-This leads to cleaner git diffs.
+We know htat this leads to cleaner git diffs.
 Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don't have to worry about the [trailing comma problem](es5/README.md#commas) in legacy browsers.
+But we think the code is cleaner without this.

     ```javascript
+    // bad - git diff with trailing comma const hero = {
+         firstName: 'Florence',
+         lastName: 'Nightingale',
+    +    inventorOf: ['coxcomb chart', 'modern nursing'], };

-    // bad - git diff without trailing comma const hero = {
+    // good - git diff without trailing comma const hero = {
          firstName: 'Florence',
     -    lastName: 'Nightingale'